pshrmn/foraging/docs/tutorial.rst

 Or just use the shortcuts to crawl a schema::

-    from collector import crawl_schema
+    from pycollector import crawl_schema

     data = crawl_schema("schema.json")

 or an individual url::

-    from collector import crawl_url
+    from pycollector import crawl_url

     data = crawl_url("schema.json", "http://www.example.com")